PaulCharlton/cv/stories/resultsbyiq.md

 * Asked to become paid maintainer Clustered-XFS for Mac and Windows Clients.

 #### Scope:
-200,000 lines of new code -- common code base for 32/64 bit and common code with NT/Mac version (with the exception of platform specific behaviors, such as support for: Finder or Explorer, and endian converter
+200,000 lines of new code -- common code base for 32/64 bit and common code with NT/Mac version (except for platform specific behaviors, such as support for: Finder or Explorer, and endian converter

 Tech Stack:
 ```